menghanhui/r3bl.blog/stuff-i-like/index.md

 <a name="software">My Software Pack</a>

 * [elementary OS](http://elementaryos.org/) -> elementary OS has been my favorite operating system for a long time now.
 Since I installed it for the first time, I never looked back.
-* [Mozilla Firefox](https://affiliates.mozilla.org/referral/69489/) -> Mozilla Firefox is my favorite browser.
-I strongly believe in the Mozilla's goals and I support every single software they offer.
+* [Mozilla Firefox](https://affiliates.mozilla.org/referral/69489/) -> Mozilla Firefox is by far my favorite browser.
+I just can't imagine myself using anything else.
+* [Mozilla Thunderbird](https://www.mozilla.org/en-US/thunderbird/) -> When it comes to emailing, There's no better tool than Thunderbird.
+Too bad Mozilla stopped developing new features for it.
 * [Atom](https://atom.io/) -> Atom is my favorite text editor.
 I use it for pretty much everything.
+It practically replaced my text editor, my IDE and my Office suite in most of the cases.
 * [LibreOffice](https://www.libreoffice.org/) -> LibreOffice is my favorite office pack and I really like using it.
 Plus, the design of LibreOffice is awesome once you switch your style to [Sifr](http://www.webupd8.org/2014/01/libreoffice-42-released-with-new.html).
 * [Todo.txt](http://todotxt.com/) -> I got tired of all of those complicated to use to-do services and apps.
 That's why I switched to Todo.txt to keep myself organized.
+I'm using [QTodoTxt](https://github.com/mNantern/QTodoTxt) on my elementary OS.
 * [qBittorrent](http://www.qbittorrent.org/) -> Why the hell μTorrent has so many users when qBittorrent does the job even better?
-Plus, it has no ads and it's bundled with a few amazing features such as sequential download feature.
+Plus, it has no ads and it's bundled with a few extra features such as sequential download.
 * [Popcorn Time](http://popcorntime.io/) -> Everyone needs some relaxation, and that is when Popcorn Time steps in.
 A clean intuitive interface that's integrated perfectly allows me to watch movies and TV shows any time I want to.
 It's not my fault that there are no Netflix-like platforms available in my country.
 * [Pidgin](http://pidgin.im/) -> Pidgin is the reason why I'm no longer opening Facebook.
 Twitter is my go-to social network and I use Pidgin to chat with my Facebook friends without opening Facebook at all.
 * [Terminator](http://gnometerminator.blogspot.com/p/introduction.html) -> When I'm doing something that requires from me to type commands inside of my terminal, Terminator is there to get the job done.